W427697/Discord-/CONTRIBUTING/RELEASING.md

 ## Versioning Scenarios

-There are seven types of releases that use the same principles, but are done somewhat differently.
+There are multiple types of releases that use the same principles, but are done somewhat differently.

 ### Prereleases - `7.1.0-alpha.12` -> `7.1.0-alpha.13`